-"§ 7A-4.34.
-No elections in 2006.
+"§ 7A-4.3.
+No elections in 2007 and thereafter.

-No partisan election as previously provided by law for Chief Justice or Associate Justice of the Supreme Court or Judge of the Court of Appeals shall be held in 2006 or thereafter.
+No election as previously provided by Subchapter X of Chapter 163 of the General Statutes for Chief Justice or Associate Justice of the Supreme Court, or Judge of the Court of Appeals shall be held in 2007 or thereafter.

-"§ 7A-4.35.
+"§ 7A-4.4.
 Retention elections.

-- (a) As provided by Section 16 of Article IV of the North Carolina Constitution, a Chief Justice or Associate Justice of the Supreme Court or Judge of the Court of Appeals desiring to continue in office shall be subject to approval by nonpartisan ballot, by a majority of votes cast on the issue of the justice's or judge's retention. - (b) A person subject to subsection (a) of this section shall indicate the desire to continue in office by filing a notice to that effect with the State Board of Elections no later than 12:00 noon on the first business day of July in the year of the election.
-The

-- notice shall be on a form approved by the State Board of Elections.
+- (a) As provided by Section 16 of Article IV of the Constitution of North Carolina, a Chief Justice or Associate Justice of the Supreme Court or Judge of the Court of Appeals desiring to continue in office shall be subject to approval by nonpartisan ballot, by a majority of votes cast on the issue of the justice's or judge's retention. - (b) A person subject to subsection (a) of this section shall indicate the desire to continue in office by filing a notice to that effect with the State Board of Elections no later than 12:00 noon on the first business day of July in the year of the election.
+The notice shall be on a form approved by the State Board of Elections.
 Notice can be withdrawn at any time prior to the deadline for filing notice under this subsection. - (c) Retention elections shall be conducted and canvassed in accordance with rules of the State Board of Elections in the same general manner as general elections under Chapter 163 of the General Statutes, except that the retention election is nonpartisan.
-The form of the ballot shall be determined by the State Board of Elections. - (d) If a person who has filed a notice calling a retention election dies or is removed from office prior to the time that the ballots are printed, the retention election is cancelled.
+The form of the ballot shall be determined by the State Board of Elections. - (d) Retention elections shall be placed at the top of the ballot above all other elections or matters for decision, whether partisan, nonpartisan, or otherwise. - (e) If a person who has filed a notice calling a retention election dies or is removed from office prior to the time that the ballots are printed, the retention election is cancelled.
 If a person who has filed a notice calling a retention election dies or is removed from office after the ballots are printed, the State Board of Elections may cancel the election if it determines that the ballots can be reprinted without significant expense.
-If the ballots cannot be reprinted, then the results of the election shall be ineffective.
+If the ballots cannot be reprinted, then the results of the election shall be ineffective."